MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/manage-vm-extensions-portal.md

 1. Choose the extension you want from the extensions displayed, or use the **Search** field to find the applicable extension, and then select **Next**.

-    Depending on the extension you selected, you may need to provide specific configuration information.
+    Depending on the extension selected, you may need to provide specific configuration information.
 For example, to deploy the Azure Monitor Agent for Windows with a proxy, a proxy address and authentication information is required:

     :::image type="content" source="media/manage-vm-extensions/ama-extension-config.png" alt-text="Screenshot showing the configuration fields for the Azure Monitor Agent extension.":::